pedrumiranda/AngularJSexperience/README.md

-# AngularJSexperience
+# AngularExperience
-A personal project to get AngularJS experience
+A personal project to get AngularJS knowledge integrated with ASP.NET MVC